objektwerks/cask/README.md

 Cask
 ----
->Cask feature tests, to include a model, client and server using uPickle, Requests, Scala-Java-Time, Scalikejdbc, H2 and Scala 3.
+>Cask feature tests, to include a model, client and server using uPickle, Requests, Scala-Java-Time, Scalikejdbc, H2, Scaffeine and Scala 3.
 >A web server, using Scalatags, is also included.

 Test